neondatabase/website/content/docs/connect/cold-starts.md

 ### Increase your connection timeout

-By configuring longer connection timeout durations, your application has more time to handle a cold start, minimizing connection failures.
+By configuring longer connection timeout durations, your application has more time to accommodate the few seconds it takes to active an idle compute.

 Connection timeout settings are typically configured in your application or the database client library you're using, and the specific way to do it depends on the language and framework you're using.